crategus/cl-cffi-gtk4/README.md

 ### Documentation on Wiki

-Visit the [https://github.com/crategus/cl-cffi-gtk4/wiki](Wiki page) to learn more about using the library.
+Visit the [github Wiki](https://github.com/crategus/cl-cffi-gtk4/wiki) to learn more about using the library.

 ## GTK demo and examples